realme 8 5G launched in India starting at Rs 14,999

-New Delhi, April 22 (IANS) Chinese smartphone maker realme on Thursday launched a 5G enabled smartphone, realme 8 5G, for India market that comes in two storage variants.
+New Delhi: Chinese smartphone maker realme on Thursday launched a 5G enabled smartphone, realme 8 5G, for India market that comes in two storage variants.

 realme 8 5G with 4GB+128GB storage variant is priced at Rs 14,999 and 8GB+128GB variant at Rs 16,999.